-Given the Blackness of most of the players, why not precede football and basketball games with the first verse of what used to be called the Negro National Anthem?
-The first verse of “Lift Every Voice and Sing” is moving, inclusive, relatively sing-able, and doesn’t glorify bombs bursting through air.
-Any fans singing along could be calling for their team to win.
-It would have been perfect for the Cleveland Cavaliers last year.
-The Browns should start using it right away.
+Given that most of the players are Black, why not precede football and basketball games with “Lift Every Voice and Sing?”
+The first verse is moving, inclusive, relatively sing-able, and doesn’t glorify bombs bursting through air.
+Fans singing along would be supporting their team “till victory.”

 Lift every voice and sing